 You’ve suffered a brain injury on the job and now feel that you may suffer for the rest of your life.
-While it’s true that many brain injurys are severe and long lasting, it’s not true that all brain injurys are permanent.
-All brain injurys cause destruction and damage to your cells, but permanent mental or physical disabilities don’t need to be the case with the right treatments.
+While it’s true that many brain injuries are severe and long lasting, it’s not true that all brain injuries are permanent.
+All brain injuries cause destruction and damage to your cells, but permanent mental or physical disabilities don’t need to be the case with the right treatments.

 Many times, your brain can heal itself.
 Different parts of the brain can take over, rerouting information so you can relearn how to walk, talk or perform movements.
 As few as 20 years ago, scientists still believed that once cells were damaged in the brain, they couldn’t be repaired.
 The truth is that the brain can regenerate, but it may be a slow process.

 New pathways between neurons can be formed, but the time it takes for this transformation varies between individuals.
 The way your injury is going to affect you depends on the part of the brain that has been affected and on how severe the injury itself is.
 There are many ways to help your injury heal, from rehabilitation to surgery, so finding out the ways your medical team can help can allow you to request the right compensation in your legal case.

 Brain injuries can be expensive to care for, but with the right compensation backing you up, you can get the best treatments available.
 Surgical options and rehabilitation are beneficial, but other things like memory games, psychotherapy and certain implants are also helpful in getting you back to normal as quickly as possible.